 Jennifer Fellabaum-Toston, Associate Dean, Student Success & Academic Affairs

 Christi Bergin, Associate Dean, Research & Innovation

 The College of Education, established in 1868, is the oldest teacher preparation program west of the Mississippi River.
 Today’s MU graduates are employed in a variety of educational institutions and non-school settings.
 The college serves the educational community through research-based professional practice and a variety of learning constructs applied to real-world experiences.
 The college is a member of the American Association of Colleges for Teacher Education.
-All programs are fully accredited by the North Central Association of Secondary Schools and the Teacher Education Accreditation Council.
+All programs are fully accredited by the North Central Association of Secondary Schools and the Council for the Accreditation of Educator Preparation.

 The College of Education has a number of undergraduate and graduate programs.
 All programs that lead to earning a certificate by the Missouri Department of Elementary and Secondary Education (DESE) are fully approved by the State Board of Education.
 DESE accredits all teacher certification programs at MU.
 The Office of Educator Quality at DESE is working with representative stakeholder groups to redesign the standards for educator preparation including certification requirements.
 These changes and implementation schedule are communicated to students through individual advising sessions or other university communications.